 Education, Support and Training

-The CAC offers education, support, and training designed to enrich the lives of adults, children, families, and professionals.
-Participants gain knowledge, understanding, and support in the areas of child abuse awareness, parenting, child development, breastfeeding, and trauma.
+The CAC offers education, support, and training to enrich the lives of adults, children, families and professionals.
+Participants gain knowledge, understanding, and support in the areas of child abuse awareness, parenting, child development, breastfeeding, safe sleep, and trauma.

 Triple P – Positive Parenting Program